DevExpress/devextreme-documentation/includes/custom-templates.md

 Each template has access to the following parameters:

 - `data`
-A data source object or an object with fields specific for a particular template.
-For information on the contents of `data`, refer the template's API reference article and the **Template Data** section in it.
+A data source object or an object with fields specific to a particular template.
+For information on the contents of `data`, refer to the **Template Data** section of the template's API reference article.

 - `index`
 A zero-based index of the item in the collection.
 Available only in collection widget templates.